influxdata/docs-v2/content/v2.0/collect-data/scraper-quickstart.md

     weight: 1
 ---

->**Note:** The steps below only apply during your initial configuration and usage of your InfluxDB 2.0 instance.
-The page described below is not available after clicking one of the three options.
-For steps on configuring a scraper yourself, see [Scrape data using the /metrics endpoint](influxdb/v2.0/scraper-endpoint/).
+>**Note:** The steps below are available on a page that appears after you complete the initial configuration described in [Set up InfluxDB](/v2.0/get-started/#setup-influxdb).
+After clicking one of the three options, the page is no longer available.
+>
+>If you missed the change to select Quick Start or you want to learn how to configure a scraper yourself, see [Scrape data using the /metrics endpoint](influxdb/v2.0/collect-data/scraper-endpoint/).

 ## Use **Quick Start** to collect InfluxDB metrics

-When you start InfluxDB 2.0 for the first time, you are guided to configure a user, organization, and a bucket.
-After you complete this initial configuration, the next page includes "Let's start collecting data!" and three options.
+When you start InfluxDB 2.0 for the first time, you are guided to configure a user, an organization, and a bucket (see [Set up InfluxDB](/v2.0/get-started/#setup-influxdb)).
+After completing the setup, the next page displays "Let's start collecting data!" and three options.
-This page guides you on using the **Quick Start** option.

-On the page that includes "Let's start collecting data!" and three options, click **Quick Start**.
+On this page, click **Quick Start**.
 The following message appears in a popup alert:

 `The InfluxDB Scraper has been configured for http://localhost:9999/metrics.`

 Behind the scenes, here's what happened:

-* InfluxDB 2.0 configured a scraper named "InfluxDB Scraper"
+1. InfluxDB 2.0 configured a scraper named "InfluxDB Scraper."

-  - The target URL points to the `/metrics` HTTP endpoint of your local InfluxDB instance: http://localhost:9999/metrics.
+  * The target URL points to the `/metrics` HTTP endpoint of your local InfluxDB instance: http://localhost:9999/metrics.
 The `/metrics` HTTP endpoint monitors your InfluxDB instance, collects metrics from it, and provides the data in the [Prometheus data format](https://prometheus.io/docs/instrumenting/exposition_formats/).
-  - The bucket configured to collect the scraped data is the initial bucket you named on the previous page.
+  * The bucket configured to collect the scraped data is the initial bucket that you named previously in [Set up InfluxDB](/v2.0/get-started/#setup-influxdb).

-* The InfluxDB Scraper immediately started collecting InfluxDB data and writing it into your bucket.
+2. The InfluxDB Scraper immediately started collecting InfluxDB data and writing it into your bucket.

 To see a sample of the data being collected in Prometheus format, you can use one of the following methods to display a sample of the exposed InfluxDB metrics in the Prometheus text-based format:

-* Open the InfluxDB Scraper URL (http://localhost:9999/metrics) in a web browser.
-A sample of the data appears in a text file, with the data in the Prometheus format.
+* In a web browser, open the InfluxDB Scraper URL (http://localhost:9999/metrics).

 * In a terminal window, run the following cURL command: `curl  http://localhost:9999/metrics`.